 - Field corrective or preventive actions – special measures taken by the establishment in order to prevent potential hazards or reduce the potential harm caused by the device.
 In such a case, the establishment should notify the authority in advance.
 The establishment should also submit the appropriate report to the authority which would review the report and contact the establishment in case of any additional measures necessary to be taken.

-Medical Device Recall
+Medical Device Recall in Malaysia

 According to the document, there are three classes of voluntary recall procedure: